Elizafox/libvirt_vmcfg/docs/source/dom/elements.rst

    :param str path: Path to the file or block device.

    This is an implementation of :py:class:`DiskSource`.

+.. py:class:: DiskSourceVolume(pool: str, volume: str, mode: \
+                               Optional[SourceVolumeMode] = None)

+   :synopsis: Simple disk source pointing to a libvirt volume.
+   :param str pool: Name of the pool the volume is in.
+   :param str volume: Name of the volume.
+   :param Optional[SourceVolumeMode] mode: This parameter is currently ignored.

+   Set up a disk pointing to a libvirt volume at the given pool.

 .. py:class:: DiskSourceDiskSourceNetHTTP(url: str)